Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Salesforce.com.md

     Note 2: In case your Salesforce instance does not allow creating/updating the "Name" field of the record, the add-on will try to update/create the field "Title" instead.
 For that, make sure you have this field configured in your instance.

-    Note 3: If you would like to see the Spira Incident ID in your Salesforce instance, just add the "ID__c" field in your corresponding object in Salesforce.
+    Note 3: If you would like to see the Spira Incident ID in your Salesforce instance, just add the "SpiraPlanID__c" field in your corresponding object in Salesforce.

 ![](img/SalesforceDotCom_07-2.png)